Montana-Media-Arts/webDesignFall2024/_docs/topic-05/04-head-elements/page-04.md

 The **title** tag defines the title of a document.
 This action:

 - describes a title in the browser toolbar.
-- provides a title for the page when it added to favorites.
+- provides a title for the page when it is added to favorites.
 - displays a title for the page in search engine results.

 You cannot have more than one title element.
 However, you _must_ have the title element for the document to validate as HTML.